Gauge invariance of the natural lineshape and dissipative dynamics of a two-level atom: Formalism

 \section{Formalism}

 To calculate the TLA emission spectrum in the Coulomb and dipole gauges, we use the formalism of macroscopic QED, which can describe inhomogeneous linear dielectrics described by dielectric function with real and imaginary parts $\epsilon(\mathbf{r},\omega) = \epsilon_R(\mathbf{r},\omega) + i \epsilon_I(\mathbf{r},\omega)$, encompassing dispersion and absorption.
 Macroscopic QED can be quantized in a gauge-invariant manner~\cite{Gustin2023Jan}.
-For this work, we mostly consider free-space with $\epsilon(\mathbf{r},\omega) = 1$, but the utility of a formulation in terms of gauge-invariant macroscopic QED allows for easy adaptability of our results to more complex photonic environments.
+The utility of a formulation in terms of gauge-invariant macroscopic QED allows for easy adaptability of our results to complex photonic environments.
 We consider only the transverse fields in this paper, which are the ones involved in radiation.

 Under these assumptions, the Schr{\"o}dinger picture fields are

 where $[\hat{b}_i(\mathbf{r},\omega),\hat{b}^{\dagger}_j(\mathbf{r}'\omega')]=\delta_{ij}\delta(\mathbf{r}-\mathbf{r}')\delta(\omega-\omega')$, and $\hat{\mathbf{E}}_{\rm F}$ is the component of the \emph{total} transverse electric field operator $\hat{\mathbf{E}}$ which can be described in terms of bosonic operators; in full, the transverse electric field is $\hat{\mathbf{E}} = \hat{\mathbf{E}}_{\rm F} - \hat{\mathbf{P}}_{\perp}/\epsilon_0$, where $\hat{\mathbf{P}}_{\perp}$ is a transverse, gauge-dependent polarization~\cite{PhysRevA.70.053823,Gustin2023Jan}.
 The polarization does not contribute to the output spectrum and we neglect it going forwards.
 The transverse free space photonic Green function $\mathbf{G}$ is well known~\cite{Scheel1999Nov}, and we employ its far-field form later.
 Note that even considering free space with a dielectric function $\epsilon(\mathbf{r},\omega)=1$, the fields are expressed in terms of a (fictitious) imaginary part of the dielectric function; formally, one can consider a dielectric function with an imaginary component which vanishes upon taking a limit after all spatial integrals involving the permittivity have been evaluated~\cite{franke2020fluctuation}.
 No physical predictions depend on this fictitious imaginary component of the permittivity.